Have you ever jumped into your car, turned the key, and nothing happened? If so, did thoughts like this start racing through your head?

 - I hope this isn’t going to be expensive.

-A car battery can last an average of five to seven years if the vehicle is driven regularly.
+A car battery can last an average of three to five years if the vehicle is driven regularly.
 A car that’s kept in storage and not driven for an extended period may need a new battery sooner.

 If you’re left stranded and need a jump-start, here are the appropriate steps to get you back on the road.